Caerus Academy

 Composition:

-• reinforce L&C 2 skills in formal persuasive essay construction
+• reinforce and build upon L&C 2 skills in thesis-driven essay construction, focusing on unity, cohesion, and coherence

 • learn to skillfully integrate quotations and cite material using MLA format

-• new skills in organizing and writing the comparison essay and literary analysis
+• learn new skills in organizing and writing the comparison essay and exploratory essay

 • practice using sentence variety for interest, style, and emphasis